About MGet It

 MGet It gets you as close as it can to the full-text of the article.
 Differences in publishers' web sites and databases mean that sometimes MGet It can only get you to a table of contents, a journal homepage with a list of available issues and volumes, or a publisher's web site with a list of journals.
 At that point, you may need to navigate or perform a search to locate the specific article.

 In some cases, the closest MGet It can get you is the search screen of a database that contains the article, and you will have to perform a search to retrieve the article from the database.
-And in some cases, the closest MGet It can get you is to a list or menu of databases, one of which contains the article; you will have to look on the list for the database that the MGet It menu says contains the article, enter that database, and then perform a search to retrieve the article.

 I don't see MGet It links in my favorite database(s).
 Why not?